 “I work, Nicky.
 Anyone can live on the cheap in LA.”

 “Don’t I know it.”

-After the party ends at ten, I insist we drive to In n Out in West Covina.
+After the party ends at ten, I insist we drive to In-n-Out in West Covina.
 Punks require calories.
 Sitting there with a double-double, I reminisce about my night there with Belushi, and at the Pomona College sorority.
 I never followed up with those girls who appreciated my butch side.
 I wonder if Nicky would be shocked if we paid them a visit.
 But I don’t want to piss Alice off and doubt that Craig and Pat will want to come along.
 I’m leaving the next day for Boston.
 How did I ever end up there?
-Who knows, but I did know I want another burger, animal style, with grilled onions this time.
+Who knows, but I do know I want another double cheeseburger, animal style, with grilled onions this time.
 ‘It’s the right time’ – The Crowd.